-Globally, Enel returns about 99% of the water used, and about 8% of the Enel Group’s electricity output used or consumed fresh water in “water-stressed” areas.
+Globally, Enel returns about 99% of the water used, and only 8% of the Enel Group’s total production uses and/or consumes fresh water in water-stressed areas.

-In 2016, overall water consumption totaled about 150 million cubic meters, a reduction of 14% from 2015 due to a reduction in thermoelectric power generation.
+In 2017, overall water consumption totaled 126 million cubic meters, a reduction of 15% from 2016 due to the elimination of thermoelectric and nuclear power plants.

-Within this figure for total consumption, about 4% was re used water.
-Specific demand in 2016 came to 0.55 l/kWh, a reduction of 8.3% from 2015, which is in line with Enel’s commitment to reducing water consumption by 30% compared with 2010 levels by 2020.
+Within the scope of total consumption, more than 5% of water is reused, an increase compared with the previous year.
+Specific demand in 2017 came to 0.49 l/kWheq, a reduction of about 11% from 2016, which is in line with Enel’s commitment to reducing water consumption by 30% compared with 2010 levels by 2020.

 Preserving biodiversity is one of the strategic objectives of Enel’s environmental policy.
-The Group promotes projects in the various areas in which we operate in order to help protect local species, their natural habitats and the local ecosystems in general.
-These projects cover a vast range of areas, including: monitoring; programs and projects to protect specific species; methodological research and other studies; repopulation and reforestation; and the construction of infrastructure support to promote the presence and activities of various species (e.g. artificial nests along power distribution lines).
-Enel also coordinates the activities of the working group on Biodiversity Measurement, Valuation and Reporting of the World Business Council for Sustainable Development, which was created by the organization to enable companies to discuss how businesses can work responsibly to protect biodiversity in their own operations.
+The Group promotes specific projects in the various areas in which we operate in order to help protect local species, their natural habitats, and the local ecosystems in general.
+These projects cover a vast range of areas, including: inventory and monitoring; programs to protect specific species; methodological research and other studies; repopulation and reforestation; and the construction of infrastructure supports to promote the presence and activities of various species (e.g. artificial nests along power distribution lines or fish ladders at hydroelectric plants).